-Creation of new principal structures (included the placement of manufactured homes); exterior storage of vehicles and materials, unregistered vehicles, new fill, except as necessary to elevate existing structures above the base flood elevation; any new principal or accessory structures in the floodway; critical public facilities except state or town roads and related infrastructure; all other land development unless exempted under this Bylaw or development that is allowed as permitted or conditional below.
+Creation of new principal structures (included the placement of manufactured homes); exterior storage of vehicles and materials, unregistered vehicles, new fill, except as necessary to elevate existing structures above the base flood elevation; any new principal or accessory structures in the floodway; critical public facilities, e.g. police, fire and hospital except state or town roads and related infrastructure; all other land development unless exempted under this Bylaw or development that is allowed as permitted or conditional below.